jemdhb/QAA/QAA_lab_notebook.md

 Exit status: 0
 ```

-With this output (`/home/jujo/bgmp/bioinfo/PS/QAA/STAR_mouse_aln_part3/34_4H_mouse_aln`) I was ready to reuse my PS8 script to count paired and unpaired reads.
-My original script was sound, I just added some argparse to the script.
+With this output (`/home/jujo/bgmp/bioinfo/PS/QAA/STAR_mouse_aln_part3/34_4H_mouse_aln`) I was ready to reuse my PS8 script (located at `/home/jujo/bgmp/bioinfo/PS/ps8-jemdhb`)to count paired and unpaired reads.
+My original script was sound, I just added some argparse to it.

 Script run with the same srun as before

-### my Python script
+### My PS8 script

 #### 21_G output